Understanding Homeowners Insurance as a Comprehensive Package

 The Six Main Types of Homeowners Insurance Coverage

 Understanding each component of your homeowners insurance policy helps you determine whether you have adequate protection.
+For a deeper dive into each, see our guide on home insurance coverage explained.
 Let's break down the six essential coverage types that form the foundation of your policy.

 Dwelling Coverage (Coverage A)